rita-barbosa/LAPR2-2223/docs/sprintB/us004/01.requirements-engineering/Readme.md

 **From the specifications document:**

-Each request lists a property for sale or/and rent, and it is assigned to an agent.
+Each announcement lists a property for sale or/and rent, and it is assigned to an agent.

-The request for sale's standard information is the property's listing, the price/rent, the renting contract's duration (when applicable), area, location, distance from the City Center, and one or more photographs.
+The sale's standard information is the property's listing, the price/rent, the renting contract's duration (when applicable), area, location, distance from the City Center, and one or more photographs.

 The request for sale's additional information is based on the property's type, as seen in the table below.